Sathwik-teja18/CSProject-AliterSTT/README.md

 # CSProject

-I am trying to make a simple grocery shop management program in python with sql, it is very simple and doesn't have a gui yet.
+I am trying to make a gui for my cs project. main.py is the program without gui
+Guimain.py is the program where am making a gui for it